merkuriy2030-jpg/Project-Global-Developer-Landscape-Analysis/README.md

 Title: Stack Overflow Developer Survey Analysis

+Technologies used:

-Technologies used:Python (Programming Language)Pandas & NumPy (Data Wrangling and Analytics)
+*Python (Programming Language)Pandas & NumPy (Data Wrangling and Analytics)

-Jupyter Notebook / Google Colab (Development Environment)
+*Jupyter Notebook / Google Colab (Development Environment)

-Git & GitHub
+*Git & GitHub

 General Description:This project is a comprehensive data analysis of the global IT ecosystem based on the annual Stack Overflow Developer Survey dataset.
 It involves processing massive real-world survey responses to uncover patterns in software development, technology adoption, and work environments.